CharlesAverill/satyrn/README.md

 ![](satyrn_python/media/cover.png?raw=true)
 Satyrn is a command-line-based alternative to Jupyter notebooks.
-The backend is completely based on node networks, because I soon plan to implement branching code graphs in order to provide the user with visual differentiation while writing code, and perhaps even worry-free backend multithreading.
+The backend is completely based on node networks, because it supports branching, multithreaded cell paths.

 This project is based on [this JEP](https://github.com/jupyter/enhancement-proposals/pull/50) for the Jupyter ecosystem.
 I'm using this as a way to prepare for development of the features I've listed in the enhancement proposal.